savonet/book/technology.md

 by the perceived quality is higher.

-As a side note, we were a bit imprecise above when speaking of a "file format" and we should distinguish between two things: the _codec_ which is the algorithm we used to compress the audio data, and the _container_ which is the file format used to store the compressed data.
+As a side note, we were a bit imprecise above when speaking of a "file format" and we should distinguish between two things: the _codec_\index{codec} which is the algorithm we used to compress the audio data, and the _container_\index{container} which is the file format used to store the compressed data.
 This is why one generally speaks of ogg/opus: ogg is the container and opus is the codec.
 A container can usually embed streams encoded with various codecs (e.g. ogg can also contain flac or vorbis